 Generally, the plants need more water during the hotter summer months and sparingly during the winter.

-This plant is just as sensitive to over-feeding as it is to overwatering.
+The Echeveria pulidonis plant is just as sensitive to over-feeding as it is to overwater.

 Apply a slow-release fertilizer at the beginning of spring.

-Alternatively, use a diluted liquid fertilizer solution with a low concentration of nitrogen and apply when watering during the growing season.
+Alternatively, use a diluted liquid fertilizer solution with a low nitrogen concentration and apply it when watering during the growing season.

 Soil and Transplanting

-Porous, well-draining soil is necessary for Pulido’s echeveria to ensure that the plant isn’t waterlogged in soil.
+Porous, well-drained soil is necessary for Pulido’s Echeveria to ensure the plant isn’t waterlogged in soil.

 Good sandy soil with low to medium levels of moisture is ideal.